-Fundraisers and Donations for Fire Departments and Relief Associations All funds intended for use by a municipal fire department must be controlled by the city or town.
+All funds intended for use by a municipal fire department must be controlled by the city or town.
 Donations made to a municipal fire department are city or town funds, which can only be expended as permitted by law.
 To accept such a donation, a city council or town board must pass a resolution by a two-thirds majority.
-Funds intended for the fire department cannot be deposited into a relief association's general fund.
+Funds intended for the fire department should not be deposited into a relief association's general fund.